arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     ---

     **You have now migrated the Hive database to HDInsight.
-To keep the data on the HDInsight cluster up-to-date, you perform the following tasks:**
+To keep the data on the HDInsight cluster up-to-date, you can use the following general strategy:**

     1. Save the note of the timestamp for the last record copied from the **flightinfo** table.